 The 2018 legislation set an indoor water use standard of 50 GPCD, which is not yet in effect.
 The legislation also directed DWR, in collaboration with the State Water Board, to prepare a study that addresses questions surrounding the effect of a decrease of the indoor residential water use standard from 55 GPCD to 50 GPCD.
-This report is complete but has yet to be made accessible to the public.
-AB 1434 proposes to further reduce the indoor standard without a robust stakeholder review of this report and removes provisions requiring DWR to collaborate with the State Water Board to conduct an analysis prior to setting new standards.
-The removal of these provisions could delay the implementation of lower water use standards that utilize a measured and sound approach.
-Santa Rosa recommends that new indoor water use efficiency standards should only be implemented upon completion of a similar study and a stakeholder engagement process to ensure that it is feasible and appropriately reflects best practices, and actual possible results for indoor water use.
+While a study was completed, the analysis of adverse impacts and other relevant information, including affordability and changing populations and patterns, was not quantitatively considered; nor were formal recommendations made in DWR's Final Report.
+The Final Report indicates that, on average, current indoor residential water use is 48 gallons GPCD.
+Given this finding, the recommended standard for 2025-2030 of 47 GPCD, which is included in SB 1157, is very close to existing statewide average water use.
+Even so, many suppliers will still need to make significant investments to achieve the proposed 2025 standard.
+The reduction to 42 GPCD in 2030, however, is significantly lower than current water use, and there could be substantial negative impacts to water providers, sanitation agencies, and recycled water providers.
+Santa Rosa recommends that new indoor water use efficiency standards should only be implemented upon a stakeholder engagement process to ensure that it is feasible and appropriately reflects best practices, and actual possible results for indoor water use.